-The Growth performance objective is determined on the basis of two metrics relating to new transactions announced during the year - total cost/NPO as a percentage of spot silver prices and change in Net Present Payable Ounces ("NPO").
-NPO is calculated by discounting expected future payable ounces by risk adjusted discount rates.
-Specifically, discount rates are adjusted to reflect: (i) mineral classification of production profile, with higher discount rates being used for categories with lower confidence levels; (ii) credit quality of counterparty; (iii) political risk; (iv) life cycle of the asset (whether in production, development or exploration stage); and (v) asset quality (the lower the cost quartile the lower the applied discount rate).
-The Total Cost / NPO as a percentage of spot price provides a consistent metric for comparing spot price to the price paid for each net present payable ounce.
-Total Cost is calculated as the Upfront Payment made in a streaming transaction plus the present value of expected production payments relative to future payable ounces.
+The Growth performance objective, which is capped at an overall 200% performance factor, is determined on the basis of two metrics relating to new transactions announced during the year, both using a Net Present Payable Ounces ("NPO") calculation.
+NPO is calculated by discounting expected future payable ounces by risk adjusted discount rates to reflect: (i) mineral classification of production profile, with higher discount rates being used for categories with lower confidence levels; (ii) credit quality of counterparty; (iii) political risk; (iv) life cycle of the asset (whether in production, development or exploration stage); and (v) asset quality (the lower the cost quartile the lower the applied discount rate):

+→ Total Cost/NPO as a Percentage of Spot Prices - this is intended to provide a consistent metric for comparing spot price to the price paid for each NPO.
+Total Cost is calculated as the Upfront

-(2) Weighted Total corporate performance is calculated based upon the total corporate Performance Score multiplied by the Metric Weighting, being that Named Executive Officer's Total Corporate Performance Weighting (as set out in the table entitled "Target Bonus and Weightings" on page 64).
+Weighted Total corporate performance is calculated based upon the total corporate Performance Score multiplied by the Metric Weighting, being that Named Executive Officer's Total Corporate Performance Weighting (as set out in the table entitled "Target Bonus" on page 66).
 Numbers may not add up due to rounding.